 Epoxy is our most hard-wearing and durable floor coating.
-There are several questions that we are frequently asked by our customer.
+There are several questions that we are frequently asked by our customers on the subject of two-pack epoxy floor paint systems.
 Here we try to answer them all, however please still contact us on 01782 550733 if you need any help with our products.

 The Epoxy Floor Paint System – What Is “Two-Pack” Epoxy Floor Paint